Spectral Structure of the Mixed Hessian of the Dispersionless Toda $\tau$-Function: Inversion of the conformal map

 \section{Inversion of the conformal map}

-This section analyzes the inverse conformal map and extracts the information needed for the spectral analysis of the Hessian.
-It provides three inputs for later use: the functional equation for the inverse branch (Proposition~\ref{prop:functional-eq}), the explicit Taylor coefficients in terms of Raney numbers (Proposition~\ref{prop:raney-lagrange}), and the location and square-root nature of the dominant singularity (Lemma~\ref{lem:U-critical}).
-The last point generates the universal $m^{-3/2}$ coefficient decay responsible for the logarithmic spectral divergence established in Section~\ref{sec:regime-I}.
+We begin with the inverse conformal map, whose singularity structure drives the later spectral analysis.
+The main results of this section are the functional equation for the inverse map (Proposition~\ref{prop:functional-eq}), the explicit Taylor coefficients in terms of Raney numbers (Proposition~\ref{prop:raney-lagrange}), and the identification of the dominant singularity together with its square-root character (Lemma~\ref{lem:U-critical}).
+The last point produces the universal $m^{-3/2}$ coefficient decay responsible for the logarithmic spectral divergence established in Section~\ref{sec:regime-I}.

 Throughout this manuscript we introduce the scale-free variable